 - 8.11.1.
 Only drivers participating in the race may enter a protest. - 8.11.2.
 At European Championships a protest can only be made through the Team Manager. - 8.11.3.
 Protests may concern: - the Organisation (act against the rules); - Officials (act against the rules); - Results (only when proof can be presented showing the result is wrong); - Other competitors (acting contrary to the rules to the disadvantage of the one entering the protest or the one the Team Manager is representing). - 8.11.4.
 Only written protests, handed over to the Race Director within 20 minutes after the publication of results of the heat or occasion to which it concerns, will be considered. - 8.11.5.
 100 A or equivalent in the host countries currency has to be paid to the Race Director, on behalf of EFRA, who will only then accept the protest.
 The time of receipt of the protest must be recorded. - 8.11.6.
 The protest must contain relevant information for the Race Director to be able to discuss the protest and decide. - 8.11.7.
-The Race Director together with either the Referee(s), the Timekeeping Supervisor or the International Jury, will deal with the protest and decide. - 8.11.8.
+The Race Director together with either the Referee(s), the Timekeeping Supervisor or the International Jury, will deal with the protest and decide.
+This decision is final. - 8.11.8.
 The decision must made within 30 minutes after the acceptance of the protest.
 Only for important reasons and when the International Jury has to meet, may the decision be delayed to 60 minutes max. - 8.11.9.
 When a protest concerns semi- or finalist, either the decision must be taken 10 minutes before the start the latest, or the start must be delayed until 10 minutes after the decision. - 8.11.10.
 After the final race, there will be a "protest period" of 10 minutes after the provisional results have been published in writing on the score-board.
+For this purpose, the publishing time of the provisional results must be noted